dimplekumar1/Inventory-Management-System-with-JavaFX/README.md

 2. **Import Project:** Open the project in IntelliJ IDEA by selecting "Open" and navigating to the project directory.

 3. **Set Up JavaFX SDK:** Ensure that you have set up the JavaFX SDK correctly in IntelliJ IDEA.
-If not, follow the official documentation to configure the SDK.

 4. **Compile and Run:** Once the project is set up and the SDK is configured, compile and run the application.
 The GUI will be launched, allowing you to interact with the Inventory Management System.